tdownie0/music-theor-ease/topics/Fundamentals/ch4.md

 console.log(mainCannotReach); // Uncaught ReferenceError: mainCannotReach is not defined
 ```

-As you can see, both functions are able to print the correct values through console.log() whether
+As you can see, both functions are able to print the correct values through `console.log()` whether
 there was a parameter passed or not.
 At the end we also see that the main body of the program
 cannot access variables within functions that it contains.
 Javascript is actually a different
 from many other languages with regards to being able to define a variables scope type along with
 assigning it.
-Most programming languages behave much like "const" and "let" do, as used in most
+Most programming languages behave much like `const` and `let` do, as used in most
 of our examples.
-They can referred to as block scoped (within the "{}").
+They can referred to as block scoped (within the "{ }").
 Javascript has another
-scope type as well, "var".
+scope type as well, `var`.

 ```js
 function exampleScopeDifference() {